-(i) This use must comply with Chapter ##, "Short-term rentals" of the Dallas one.
+(i) This use must comply with Chapter ##, "Short-Term Rentals" of the Dallas City Code.

-The number of short-term rentals in a single dwelling unit may not exceed commercial amusement (outside), event venue [not a current use, but upcoming code amendment may create], restaurant, or any other use unless located in a zoning district in which the use is permitted and a Certificate of Occupancy is issued for the use.
+(ii) The number of short-term rentals in a single dwelling unit may not exceed

+(iii) A short-term rental must not be used as a commercial amusement (inside), commercial amusement (outside), restaurant with drive-in or drive-through service, restaurant without drive-in or drive-through service, or any other use unless located in a zoning district in which the use is permitted and a Certificate of Occupancy is issued for the use.